I Got Hit in the Head By a Drone Just Before the Rubber Car Struck Me

 Now this is where technology should be headed.
 Cars made of high density foam.

-In fact, drones have hit Seattle’s Space Needle, driven into an office building and thwacked a worker in the head, been attacked by a branch-wielding chimpanzee, and they have come close to hitting several commercial airplanes and helicopters.
+1. Drones are actually quite unpredictable.
+They have, in fact, hit Seattle’s Space Needle; driven into an office building and thwacked a worker in the head; and suffered an attack by a branch-wielding chimpanzee.
+They have even come close to hitting several commercial airplanes and helicopters.
 Quite frankly, the people in Quebec are better drivers.

-And, ironically, during the first-ever Great Bull Run in Virginia, the carnage was not caused by a horned boy-cow.
-Instead, several spectators were wounded by a rogue drone that crashed into the audience.
+Ironically, The Verge shared that during the first-ever Great Bull Run in Virginia, the carnage wasn’t caused by an irate boy-cow.
+No, the real menace proved to be a rogue drone that crashed into the audience.
+See, drones can’t be trusted.

 Ironically, this simple toy catches a hefty price on the marketplace.
 Right this moment, there are several for sale for about $60 + $40 shipping.
 Yes, $100 for a round piece of foam.